Cyphochilus: External morphology

+A strongly asymmetric labrum sets Cyphochilus apart from all other members in its superfamily.
+Some distinguishing traits by species include 10-segmented antennae, the upper part of the body only covered in scales, and strongly asymmetric paramere.

 The whiteness of the scales is caused by a thin disordered photonic structure (≈7 μm) which scatters light of all wavelengths with the same efficiency, thus resulting in a white colouration.
-This is particularly interesting as the beetle's exoskeleton underneath the scales is black, meaning that the scattering events must be very efficient in order to achieve such high opaqueness.
+This is particularly interesting as the beetle's exoskeleton underneath the scales is black, meaning that the scattering events must be very efficient in order to achieve such high opacity.

-The white scales are composed of sclerotin, a modified form of the polymer chitin, and are whiter than paper or any artificial material produced so far.
+The white scales are composed of sclerotin, a modified form of the polymer chitin, and are whiter than paper or any artificial material produced as of 2022.
 That is they have a scattering mean free path shorter than any natural material thanks to the anisotropy in the spatial architecture of the fibres, which ensures a high packing efficiency whilst preventing optical crowding.

 Ecology

-Camouflage

-The beetles are believed to have developed white coloration to be camouflaged among white fungi.
+The beetles are believed to have developed white coloration to camouflage themselves among white fungi.
 The chitin filaments are just a few micrometres thick – far thinner than a very fine sheet of paper.
 The elements are tightly packed, scattering light efficiently, but still able to keep a degree of disorder in their shape.
 It has been shown how this strategy is evolutionarily optimised to produce bright whiteness despite the low refractive index of sclerotin.

-As inspiration for technologies
+Inspired materials

 Scientists have exploited the topology of the random network to fabricate materials of comparable performance for application as ultra-white paints and coatings.
-For instance, in 2018 Syurik et al. have developed a bioinspired PMMA-based material which scatters light efficiently whilst being flexible and switchable in appearance.
+For instance, in 2018 Syurik et al. have developed a bioinspired PMMA-based material that scatters light efficiently and is flexible and switchable in appearance.

 Another recent example consists of the use of cellulose nanofibrils to fabricate ultra-white paper for cosmetics and coatings.
+Or ceramic for tiles.

+In 2023 a durable alumina-based ceramic based on Cyphochilus achieved a solar reflectivity of 99.6%, a record high, along with infrared thermal emission of 96.5%.
+It tolerates ultraviolet light and increases water evaporation and withstands temperatures of over 1,000 °C.

+Finally, the researchers also say that the material can be easily mass produced, using common materials like alumina and a two-step process of phase inversion and sintering.
+And if white is too boring for some houses, the material can apparently be produced in other colors and patterns by adding extra layers.